 For Geoffrey Gorer, Sade’s philosophical stance towards women was exemplary.
 He proclaims in his 1934 book, The Life and Ideas of the Marquis De Sade, that Sade, unlike many of his contemporaries, “demanded complete equality for women in every circumstance.”
 (Gorer 138).
 Nowhere is it easier to find support for Gorer’s assertions than in Philosophy of the Bedroom.
 The text revolves around a young woman’s indoctrination into a lifestyle which disavows social expectations.

-Philosophy of the Bedroom focuses on a band of aristocratic libertines indulging in unbridled hedonism at the beginning of the French Revolution, and attempting to instruct a precocious woman named Eugenie on their philosophy.
-The implications of this “instruction” relate to taking away her virginity, and educating her on how pleasure should be the ultimate principle in governing one’s life.
+Philosophy of the Bedroom focuses on a band of aristocratic libertines indulging in unbridled hedonism at the beginning of the French Revolution and who are attempting to instruct a precocious woman named Eugenie on their philosophy.
+The implications of this “instruction” relate to taking away her virginity and educating her on how pleasure should be the ultimate principle in governing one’s life.
 The structure of Philosophy of the Bedroom transpires predominantly with this pattern.
-There are repetitive descriptions of orgies punctuated by periodic diatribes.
-The speeches are carried out by Dolmance, a libertine who rails against approved social-norms: reproduction, faith, marriage, and parenthood; and advocates for social taboos, such as abortion and violence.
+There are repetitive descriptions of orgies punctuated by diatribes.
+The speeches are carried out by Dolmance, a libertine who rails against approved social-norms (reproduction, faith, marriage, and parenthood) and advocates for social taboos such as abortion and violence.

 The interpretation of Sade as an advocate for women emerges during the tirades of Dolmance.
 In order to understand how this interpretation is valid, one must first explore the tenants of the libertine philosophy and the dialectical worldview at the heart of Sade’s canon.
 The dialectic of Philosophy of the Bedroom is the dynamic between virtue and vice.
 These terms function as amalgams for a host of different attributes.
-Essentially, “vice” is Sade’s term for those who’ve disavowed the idea of God, and the social norms and institutions commonly perceived as the foundation of society.
-This disavowal stems from the idea that these different systems, from religious ideology to the rule of law, inhibita more truthful form of existence: The human being’s status as an animal, who must obey the laws of Nature.
-Conversely, the virtuous individual is one who lives a stunted, inhibited life and prescribes to a lifestyle which the libertine views as a perversion of humanity’s natural state.
+Essentially, “vice” is Sade’s term for those who’ve disavowed the idea of God and the social norms and institutions commonly perceived as the foundation of society.
+This disavowal stems from the idea that these different systems, from religious ideology to the rule of law, inhibit a more truthful form of existence: the human being’s status as an animal who must obey the laws of “Nature.”
+Conversely, the virtuous individual is one who lives a stunted, inhibited life and prescribes to a lifestyle that the libertine views as a perversion of humanity’s natural state.

-The dialectical pole of vice, which Sade clearly favors, is based on a singular principle: In the pursuit of pleasure, any action becomes justified.
+The dialectical pole of vice, which Sade clearly favors, is based on a singular principle: In the pursuit of pleasure any action becomes justified.
 Dolmance articulates this to Eugenie early on, showing that the pleasure principle is, according to Nature, the central aspect of the human being’s constitution.
 “Come my sweet, virtue is but a chimera whose worship consists exclusively in perpetual immolations, in unnumbered rebellions against the temperament’s inspirations.
 Can such impulses be natural?
 Does Nature recommend what offends her?”
 (Sade 208).
-To Sade, adhering to vice’s opposite, virtue, is erroneous, condemning women to a specific form of social and sexual experience.
-In the eyes of the libertine, bowing to these virtuous “chimeras” heavily propagated by human society, inevitably leads to an inhibited life.
+To Sade, adhering to vice’s opposite (virtue) is an erroneous way to live, condemning women to a specific form of social and sexual experience.
+In the eyes of the libertine, bowing to the virtuous “chimeras” heavily propagated by human society inevitably leads to an inhibited life.

 The dialogue elucidates how virtue is a dangerous concept, as it obfuscates the true reality of those who adopt it.
 “No; the virtuous woman acts, or is inactive, from pure selfishness.
 Is it then better, wiser, more just to perform sacrifices to egoism than to one’s passions?”
 (209).
 What Dolmance is arguing is that virtue keeps the individual docile, accepting of their subordinated, inhibited role solely because they can maintain a high opinion of themselves.
 This notion is not just present throughout Philosophy of the Bedroom.
 It has incredible resonance in Sade’s Justine, where the eponymous hero allows herself to be horrifically abused solely because disavowing virtue would be the more traumatic action.